David Villar Player Props: Giants vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox pitching staff ranked eighth in the big leagues last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th across all league pitching staffs.
+- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.

-- White Sox pitchers combined to give up 166 home runs (one per game), the ninth-fewest in the big leagues.

-- Kopech will start for the White Sox, his first of the season.
+- Cease (0-0) takes the mound for the White Sox to make his second start of the season.

-- The 26-year-old right-hander started and threw five innings when he last appeared on Wednesday, Sept.
-14 against the Colorado Rockies.
+- The righty last pitched on Thursday against the Houston Astros, when he went 6 1/3 innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.